cjcon90/the_rhythm_box/README.md

 ## Deployment

 - All instructions regarding deployment are following process of deploying application on Linux.
-Some commands, particularly relating to Python or Pip will likely have some differences on MacOS / Windows.
-As always, look into the documentation for each program/environment mentioned if any uncertainty or issues.
+Some commands, particularly relating to Python or Pip will likely have some differences on MacOS / Windows (such as requiring `python3` or `pip3` while inside your virtual environment, as opposed to just `python` or `pip`)
+- As always, look into the documentation for each program/environment mentioned if any uncertainty or issues.
 ## Local
 Instructions to run the project on your local device